lazardjurovic/FOS/Readme.md

 `string.asm` - contains all functions that have to do something with strings
 `variables.asm` - contains all text and messages that will be printed on screen
 `kernel.asm` - our main kernel file ( combines all other files into one file)
+`load.asm`  - contains code for loading file into RAM (Work in progress)

 ## Updates :
 *17.1.2017.* - first successfull test of floppy drive driver
 *20.1.2017.* - some commands are added to FOS , keyboard input also working
+*25.6.2017.* - added command for reseting specified drive

 ## How to build :